Welcome

 Look closely at [Merrick Butte](img1/zoomto/pct:67.68,34.23,23.22,27).

-When the reader clicks Merrick Butte, the image viewer opens and zooms into that rectangle, with the link text shown as a label.
+Click Merrick Butte in the live example to see the viewer open and zoom into that region, with the link text shown as a label.

 Custom labels